robsann/NetworkSecurityWithSnort/README.md

 <img src="images/intro/network_diagram.png" width="80%"/>
 </div>

-## VirtualBox Host-Only Network
+## VirtualBox Host-only Network

-Host-only network is a virtual network accessed only by the Guest Virtual Machines (VM) on VirtualBox and the Host Machine running VirtualBox.
-It does not have access to the Internet.
-The Guest VMs can access the Internet by configuring an adaptor configured with NAT using IP 10.0.2.15 and Gateway/DHCP Server/Host on IP 10.0.2.2.
+The Host-only Network is a virtual network in VirtualBox that is exclusively accessible by the guest virtual machines (VMs) and the host machine running VirtualBox.
+This network does not provide direct access to the Internet.
+However, guest VMs can access the Internet by configuring an adapter with Network Address Translation (NAT).
+In this configuration, the guest VMs will use the IP address 10.0.2.15, while the gateway, DHCP server, and host wil be assigned the IP address 10.0.2.2.

 <details>
 <summary>